 *Disclaimer: This is a general diet plan and should not be confused for a specific weight loss recommendation for people with complex health conditions.
 We suggest you visit a nutritionist for an in-depth health analysis and a weight loss plan.
 Everyone differs in terms of their metabolism and hence may react differently to this diet too.

 - Superfoods are the biggest key to quick and healthy weight loss.
 Superfoods are nothing but regular foods that have concentrated nutrients.
 They could be millets, seeds, certain grass varieties or even fibre-rich foods.
 Consume them in measured amounts every day and see your weight vanishing.
 For more information on how to lose weight through superfoods, read this

 - Always drink enough water.
 Many times thirst is masked as hunger.
 So when you are hungry, try drinking water first.
 It is a proven natural way to fill up stomach and preventing yourself from gorging later.

 - Always preclude lunch with salads or chewy soups.
 You will be tempted to eat less of rice or roti or whatever is for lunch

 - Ensure all your meals have a protein source.
-If any meal is lacking in it, thrown in an egg or dal preparation.
+If any meal is lacking in it, throw in an egg or dal preparation.